Alexandre LacazetteFrench Footballer

 • Lacazette’s tally of 28 Ligue 1 goals in 2016 was the best total for a French forward in a single calendar year since Jean-Pierre Papin notched the same number in 1991.

-• Of Alexandre’s 28 Ligue 1 goals in the 2016-17 season, just two came from outside the penalty area to prove that the Gunners have a real goal poacher in their ranks.
+• Of Alexandre’s 28 Ligue 1 goals in the 2016-17 season, just two came from outside the penalty area.

-• Lacazette was with Lyon since the age of 12 and has so far spent his entire career in the city where he was born in in 1991 before his record move to Arsenal in 2017.
+• Lacazette was with Lyon since the age of 12 and spent his entire career in the city where he was born in in 1991 before his record move to Arsenal in 2017.

-• Lacazette only won one trophy during his time at Lyon – the 2011/12 Coupe de France title – although as mentioned above, Alexandre did win the UEFA European U19 Championships.
+• He only won two trophies during his time at Lyon – the 2011-12 Coupe de France title and the 2012 Trophee des Champions – although as mentioned above, he did win the Uefa Under-19 Championships in 2010.

 • He has been likened to Arsenal and France legend Thierry Henry throughout his professional career.
 Lyon president Jean-Michel Aulas said of Alexandre during his time at Lyon: “He’s our version of a young Thierry Henry.”